Changes following the U.S. Supreme Court legalizing of same-

 President-elect Trump's shifting statements about LGBT equality:

-Trump has apparently never held a consistent position for long on whether marriages by same-sex couples should be allowed across the U.S., subject to the same age and genetic closeness requirements that opposite-sex couples must meet.
+Trump has apparently never held a consistent position for long on whether same-sex couples should be allowed to marry across the U.S., subject to the same age and genetic closeness requirements that opposite-sex couples must meet.
 The Human Rights Campaign (HRC) states:

 "He said that he opposed it because he was a “traditional” guy, choosing to support domestic partnership benefits instead.